 Rezoning application forms are available online or from the Planning and Infrastructure Services Department.
 The completed application form must be accompanied by the proposed plans and/or drawings, the appropriate application fee and all other requirements included on the form and discussed during the pre-consultation meeting.
 The drawings should detail the changes applied for and possibly include: building locations or expansions, road widening, entrances, loading and parking areas, landscape areas, building setbacks and lot coverage.

-A Planner will be assigned to your application and will circulate your application to other departments and agencies for comments.
+A Planner will be assigned to your application and will circulate it to the public bodies required under the Planning Act.

 The Municipality will mail notice of your proposal to all property owners within 120 metres (400 feet) of the property boundaries.